weebwashere/cb-sveltekit-reminder/README.md

 # SvelteKit CB Example
-Aims to provide a SvelteKit + Carboard starter with cardboard.js
+Aims to provide a SvelteKit + CardBoard starter with cardboard.js

 # What this repo already did (CB + SvelteKit Setup 🔥)
 Step 1> Add cardboard.js